Vista Social

 TikTok takes privacy issues seriously and reviews harmful behavior through its Community Guidelines.
 Enforcement can differ from case to case, but users who continue to violate privacy rules may still face restrictions or even permanent removal from the platform.

 Accounts that keep violating privacy rules can still be restricted or removed, especially if the behavior continues after warnings.
 If someone ends up losing access because of guideline violations, they usually look for ways to recover their account.
-Your clients can read more about that in this guide on how to get unbanned on TikTok.
+You can read more about that in this guide on how to get unbanned on TikTok.

 4. Curate the TikTok feed